nikomatsakis/rfcs/text/0000-contingency-plan.md

 # Motivation

-With the release of 1.0, we need to establish clear policy on what precisely constitutes a "minor" vs "major" change to the language.
+With the release of 1.0, we need to establish clear policy on what precisely constitutes a "minor" vs "major" change to the Rust language itself (as opposed to libraries, which are covered by [RFC 1105]).
 **This RFC proposes limiting breaking changes to changes with soundness implications**: this includes both bug fixes in the compiler itself, as well as changes to the type system or RFCs that are